GorenzelgProjects/Deeplearning_ExamProject/README.md

 1. Go to https://drive.google.com/drive/folders/1MEcBuMFIglKThYeC9bh2quR1smMpMemJ?usp=share_link to download the missing folder "bert_Finetuned_Squad_Local".
 2. Save the folder as "bert_Finetuned_Squad_Local" in the same repository as the chatbot.
-3.
+3. Open "requirements.txt" and make sure that all modules are installed and up to date.

-and need to save in same repository
+4. Run either "chatbot_app.py" or "chatbot" to interact with the chatbot.